-If you die while employed and have completed at least five years of Company Service, the Y-12 Plan will pay a benefit to your surviving Spouse, "Dependent Child," or "Dependent Parent."
+If you die while employed and have completed at least 5 years of Company Service, the Plan will pay a benefit to your surviving Spouse, Dependent Child, or Dependent Parent.
 The timing and amount of this benefit will depend on your Pension Service Credit at the time of death.

-If you die after completing five years but before 10 years of Pension Service Credit, the survivor benefit is payable the first day of the month following the date you would have reached age 65.
-The benefit is a monthly income equal to 50% of the benefit you would have received had you terminated employment on the date of your death, and elected to receive your benefit at age 65 in the joint and 50% survivor form of payment.
+If you die after completing 5 years of Pension Service Credit but before completing 10 years, the survivor benefit is payable the first day of the month following the date you would have reached age 65.
+The benefit is a monthly income equal to 50% of the benefit you would have received had you terminated employment on the date of your death and elected to receive your benefit at age 65 in the joint and 50% survivor form of payment.
 Your survivor can elect to receive reduced benefits as early as the date you would have reached age 50.
-The reduction will be $6^{2}/{3}$ % for each year before age 65, for up to three years, plus 5% for each year before age 62 that benefits begin.
+The reduction will be $6^2/3\%$ for each year before age 65, for up to 3 years, plus 5% for each year before age 62 that benefits begin.

 If you die after completing 10 years of Pension Service Credit, the survivor benefit is payable immediately regardless of your age at the time of your death.
 The benefit is a monthly income equal to 50% of the pension you would have received if you had retired on the date of your death and elected a life only annuity.
-If your survivor is a younger Spouse, the benefit will be reduced \(^1/2\)% for each full year more than five years that your Spouse is younger than you.
+If your survivor is a younger Spouse, the benefit will be reduced $^{1}/{2}$ % for each full year more than 5 years that your Spouse is younger than you.
 However, in no event will the survivor benefit be reduced to less than 25% of your full pension, calculated using your average earnings and service at your death.

 The benefit will be paid to your Spouse for the rest of his or her life.
-If you are an active Employee and not married when you die, the survivor benefit will be paid in equal shares to your unmarried Dependent Child(ren) until age 23 (or as long as a Child(ren) remains Totally and Permanently Disabled).
-If you have no Dependent Child(ren), then the benefit will be paid in equal shares to your Dependent Parent(s) for life.
+If you are an active employee and not married when you die, the survivor benefit will be paid in equal shares to your unmarried Dependent Child(ren) until age 23 [or as long as a Child(ren) remains Totally and Permanently Disabled].
+If you have no Dependent Child(ren), the benefit will be paid in equal shares to your Dependent Parent(s) for life.

 If you have no Spouse, Dependent Children, or Dependent Parents a survivor benefit is not payable.
-However, if you made participant contributions to the Plan, the contributions plus interest payable as provided in the Y-12 Plan will be paid to your estate.
+However, if you made participant contributions to the Plan, the contributions plus interest payable as provided in the Plan will be paid to your estate.

 Any benefit being paid to a "Dependent Child" or "Dependent Parent" cannot be transferred to someone else when the Child or Parent no longer qualifies for it.
-However, if a Spouse dies while receiving the survivor benefit, the Spouse's benefit will continue in equal shares to any of your unmarried Dependent Child(ren) under age 23 (or as long as a Child remains Totally and Permanently Disabled).
+However, if a Spouse dies while receiving the survivor benefit, the Spouse's benefit will continue in equal shares to any of your unmarried Dependent Child(ren) under age 23 [or as long as a Child remains Totally and Permanently Disabled].

-Pre-Retirement Spouse's Benefit (If you die as a terminated and vested participant)
+Pre-Retirement Spouse's Benefit (If You Die as a Terminated and Vested Participant)